ethereum/ethereum-org-website/public/content/roadmap/dencun/index.md

 While regular Ethereum nodes will always hold the _current state_ of the network, historical blob data can be discarded after ~18 days.
 Before it can be discarded, Ethereum guarantees that this data has been made available to all network participants, to allow time for:

-- interested parties to download and store the data
+- interested parties to download and store the data.
-- all rollup challenge periods to be completed
+- all rollup challenge periods to be completed.
 - and the rollup transactions to be considered finalized.

 _Historical_ blob data may be desired for a variety of reasons, and can be stored and accessed using several decentralized protocols: